 The College of Nursing prepares graduates as baccalaureate generalists, advanced practice specialists at the master's level and scientists at the doctoral level.
 It produces more new nurses than any other nursing program in the state and has been designated as a Center of Excellence by the National League for Nursing.

 The East Carolina Heart Institute consists of an outpatient, research and educational building on the west campus and an inpatient bed tower at Vidant Medical Center.

-Laupus Health Sciences Library serves the division as well as the Eastern Area Health Education Center and Vidant Health with books, journals, electronic resources, and more.
+Laupus Health Sciences Library serves the division as well as the Eastern Area Health Education Center, Vidant Health and other health care practitioners in the East with books, journals, electronic resources, and more.

-We welcome you to ECU and invite you to visit our campus and consider our group medical practice, ECU Physicians, for your health care needs.
+We welcome you to East Carolina and invite you to visit our campus and consider our group medical practice, ECU Physicians, for your health care needs.

 Dr. Phyllis N. Horns